Baking with Kids: Messy Kitchen, Full Heart!

 I hope that you will walk away from this article feeling optimistic and prepared to spend some quality time with your child in the kitchen.
 Baking is a fun and unique opportunity for parents and kids of all ages to come together to make something sweet!
 It’s a time to put down devices, turn off screens, practice life skills, and connect.
 For me, the time spent in the kitchen with my mom growing up has driven me to instill a love of baking in my own little girls.
 Our kitchen may not always be clean, but our hearts (and stomachs) are full!

 Jackie Thesing is a Minnesota girl, born and raised.
-She, her husband, and two young daughters live in the Twin Cities area where they love to spend time outside and be together as a family.
-After leaving her corporate job to stay home with her daughters, Jackie created her blog, Sweet Girl Treats, to share her favorite recipes and baking tips.
+She, her husband and three young children live in the Twin Cities area where they love to spend time outside and be together as a family.
+After leaving her corporate job to stay home with her children, Jackie created a blog, Sweet Girl Treats, to share her favorite recipes and baking tips.
 When Jackie isn’t busy with the many tasks of motherhood, you’ll likely find her in the kitchen developing new desserts, probably with at least one of her “sweet girls” at her side!
-To follow Jackie’s baking journey, hop over to her Instagram page @sweetgirltreatsmn and subscribe to her blog!
+Follow Jackie’s baking journey on her Instagram page @sweetgirltreatsmn and subscribe to her blog!